DFE-Digital/get-into-teaching-app/app/views/pages/cookies.md

 | `FPID`                            | This cookie is used to recognise visitors                                                                                                                   | 13 months            |
 | `dax_listenerid`                  | This cookie name is associated with Global Dax and is used for campaign monitoring, reporting and optimisation when running digital audio activity          | 540 days             |

-Table caption: Details of tracking and performance cookies
+Table caption: Tracking and performance cookies we use

 ## Marketing Cookies